appsmithorg/appsmith-docs/website/docs/reference/widgets/rich-text-editor.md

 <dd>

-This event allows you to define aN action that would be triggered whenever there is a change in the text input by the user.
+This event allows you to define an action that would be triggered whenever the user changes the text input.
 It allows you to specify a list of [supported actions](/reference/appsmith-framework/widget-actions) that can be triggered in response to the text change.